 1. Understand the Requirement

 Understanding the requirements of the position for which you are searching talent is crucial before developing any talent sourcing strategies.
 You should take into account things like the company culture, the pay scale for different professions, and the talents needed by the business.
 Analyzing these needs makes it simple to proceed to the next stage.

 When you have all the necessary information, it's time to envision your ideal hire.
-A candidate persona is a description of the ideal candidate for the job.
+A candidate personal is a description of the ideal candidate for the job.
 What skills do they possess?
 How do they fit into the culture of the company?
 It serves as your guide to finding the ideal fit.

 You get an idea of what kind of prospects you should approach and where to look for them by creating your ideal candidate persona.
 This will also assist you in dividing up your target market so that you can run efficient marketing campaigns.

 3. Identifying the Candidates

 Building a pool of prospective employees who are interested in working for your organization is essential.
 Based on their qualifications and work history, you can determine which candidates are the best fit for open positions.
 Additionally, you need to search for potential candidates using your outreach methods.
 When you're through, you can begin talking with the applicants who seem like a good fit for your business.

 You must connect with your desired candidates on their chosen platforms before you can start any effort to encourage candidate engagement.
 The key objective is to start and maintain an engagement effort on platforms that interest candidates.
 You must increase your visibility on numerous venues, such as social media, job boards, and career fairs, to do this.

 Keep in mind that you don't want to ambush the candidate in the initial contact.
 Do not request them to fill out any applications or forms.
 Don't subject them to any assessments or other demanding requirements.
 Instead, schedule a 20-minute phone call to confirm that the applicant is available, interested, and prepared to submit a formal application.